Chathurga/CS211-TSP/README.md

 Now we need constraints to make the solver turn certain journeys on.

-How many solution variables should the solver output?
+How many solution variables should the solver turn on?
 Well there should be exactly N journeys so our first constraint will force this condition.

     Minimize: ...